keyurfaldu/AIgrads/README.md

 # grad-AI
-This is a niche collection of research papers proven gradients for pushing ahead the field of Natural Language Processing, Deep Learning and Artificial Intelligence
+This is a niche collection of research papers which are proven to be gradients pushing the field of Natural Language Processing, Deep Learning and Artificial Intelligence

 ## Natural Language Processing